Lucas3oo/lapce-eclipse-theme/README.md

 ## Install
 Install Lapce from https://lapce.dev

-Search for the plugin 'Eclipse theme' tab in Lapce.
-Afetr install the select the theme called 'Eclipse Light'.
+Search for the plugin 'Eclipse theme' in Lapce.
+After install then select the theme called 'Eclipse Light'.

 Check out the plugin at https://plugins.lapce.dev/plugins/Lucas3oo/eclipse-theme